-There are several ways Teespring sellers can optimize their listings to sell through Teespring Marketing and the Boosted Network.
-Optimized campaigns can improve your products’ marketplace exposure and lead to more sales.
-An optimized campaign can also help us prioritize your products for listing because our team will be able to easily identify design themes as we search for more content to feature.
+There are several ways Teespring sellers can optimize their listings to sell through the Boosted Network.
+Optimized listings can improve your products’ marketplace exposure and lead to more sales.
+An optimized listing can also help us prioritize your products for the boosted network because our team will be able to easily identify design themes as we search for more content to feature.

 - Keep in mind there’s no need to repeat keywords.
 This doesn’t improve your SEO when it comes to listings.